 The Castle of Bellver (Castillo de Bellver)

-Another must-see in Palma is the Bellver Castle, a Gothic fortification built at the beginning of the 14th century, and the forest that surrounds it.
+Another of the most important places to see in Palma de Mallorca is Castillo de Bellver, a Gothic fortification built at the beginning of the 14th century, and the forest that surrounds it.
 Built by Jaume II of Mallorca as a defensive watchtower and as a residential palace, its main peculiarity is that it is one of the four circular castles in Europe and the only one in Spain.

 As well as visiting its courtyard and rooms, you can discover curious facts about the Mallorcan capital, as it houses the Museum of the History of the City of Palma.
 And since the castle is located on a 112-metre-high hill, you can enjoy one of the best panoramic views of the capital, the port, the Tramuntana mountain range and the Pla de Mallorca.
 Just amazing!